MohamedElm1678/iqamah/README.md

 # Iqamah Times App
-This app allows users in Davis/Brentwood/Sac to see:
+This app allows users in Davis, Woodland, Brentwood, Sac, Madera to see:
 - Athan and Iqamah table.
 - The current time remains for the next Iqamah.